jamesaud/prompt-components/README.md

 A Python library for creating reusable, template-based components using dataclasses.
 Supports standard string formatting and Jinja2 templating (from strings or files), component nesting, lifecycle hooks, and swappable component interfaces.

+This library emerged to fix the difficulty of maintaining shared text in prompts throughout a codebase, and the lack of strong type safety with existing templating engines.

 ## Overview

 This library allows you to define structured prompt components using Python's `@dataclass`.
 These components can then be rendered into strings using associated templates.
 It's particularly useful for generating text like prompts where parts of the content are reusable and parameterizable.